neokree/rust-canister-migration-example/README.md

 # Starts the replica, running in the background
 dfx start --background

-# Deploys your canisters to the replica and generates your candid interface
+# Deploys your canisters to the replica
 dfx deploy
 ```

-Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.
+Once the job completes, your application will be available at `http://localhost:4943?canisterId={canister_id}`.

+### If this was helpful to you, consider adding a star, thank you